TAS Racing

-TAS Racing (Temple Auto Salvage) is an International motorcycle road racing team based in Moneymore, County Londonderry, Northern Ireland.
+TAS Racing (Temple Auto Salvage) is a motorcycle road racing team based in Moneymore, County Londonderry, Northern Ireland.
 Owned by Hector Neill, with his son Philip Neill as the team manager, the team has been known under a series of names: TAS Suzuki (2000–2006); Relentless Suzuki (2007–2011) an energy drink product of Coca-Cola; Tyco Suzuki (2012–2014) a security services supplier.
 In late 2014, after a 15-year partnership with Suzuki, the team signed to become the road racing partner for BMW Motorrad.

 British Championship

 In 2007, Michael Laverty and Ian Lowry rode for the Relentless Suzuki team in the British Supersport Championship.
 Laverty came out on top of a Relentless 1–2 in the championship, taking 6 wins to Lowry's 1.

 For 2008 the team stepped up to the full British Superbike Championship for the first time, with Laverty the sole rider.
 He finished 9th in a consistent season, just failing to make the podium on several occasions.
 Lowry continued in Supersport, taking 2 wins and 3 further podiums on his way to third in the series.

-Laverty departed for the AMA in 2009, allowing Lowry to move onto the superbike alongside Atsushi Watanabe.
+Laverty departed for the AMA Superbike Championship in 2009, allowing Lowry to move onto the superbike alongside Atsushi Watanabe.
 Lowry had a strong year, finishing fifth overall and narrowly missing out on the team's maiden podium a few times.
 Watanabe struggled for much of the year, amassing only 14 points and never breaking into the top ten.
 The team did not enter a Supersport bike for this year, but instead fielded a Superstock GSXR1000 for roads rider Alastair Seeley, who won the championship in dominant fashion.
 Seeley won the first 9 rounds, and took 3rd in the tenth before stepping up to the BSB class for the final 2 rounds.
 Seeley will be joined by the returning Laverty in BSB for 2010.

 In 2010, Laverty finished strongly, always finishing inside the top 10, including a maiden win for the team in a damp and difficult race 2 at Oulton Park.
 After Oulton Park, Laverty was fourth in the standings with 65 points after 3 rounds.
 Alastair Seeley has also been strong, only dropping out of the top 6 once, also getting a podium (3rd) and only narrowly missing out on another 3rd in Oulton Park.
 Alastair Seeley is currently fifth in the standings.
 Both are currently on to qualify for the 'Showdown'.